-We often get asked about remedies for sleep apnea.
-In fact “sleep apnea cures” is one of the most commonly searched phrases when looking for information on this sleep disorder online.
+“Sleep apnea cures” is one of the most commonly searched phrases when looking for information on this sleep disorder online.
+While most people who treat their sleep apnea are on therapy for life, there are a few treatment options than actually eliminate sleep apnea.

 These possible cures for sleep apnea might be successful in some and not in others.